 By their nature, at landfill sites and other locations where the containment and restriction of toxic waste in undertaken, it is a requirement that any lining used be guaranteed to maintain a long-term reliable barrier.
 The specification of the LLDPE liners we use make them ideal for the containment of toxic waste projects.
 The Geomembrane is flexible and can be installed at sites where there are steep hills and gradients.
-In spite of this flexibility, which allows for installation on challenging landscapes, these Geomembrane liners are incredibly strong and durable and are extremely difficult to puncture or tear.
+In spite of this flexibility, which allows for installation on challenging landscapes, these Geomembrane liners are incredibly strong, durable and extremely difficult to puncture or tear.

 Its’ chemical resistance, asides from protecting the environment, helps to reduce the long-term corrosive impact of toxic chemicals on the liner itself.
 Our Geomembrane toxic waste liners have a high resilience to UV radiation which is particularly important when long-term containment of toxic waste is required.
 This resilience to radiation helps to ensure the liner’s impermeable attributes are not compromised by extended exposure to sunlight.